-As agreed last year, Schema.org is the new home for the structured data validator previously known as the Structured Data Testing Tool (SDTT).
+As agreed last year, Schema.org is the new home for the Structured Data validator previously known as the Structured Data Testing Tool (SDTT).
 It is now simpler to use, and available for testing.
 Schema.org will integrate feedback into its draft documentation and add it more explicitly to the Schema.org website for the next official release.

 Structured Data Testing Tool Deprecation: A History

 The SEO community was rocked in 2020 when Google announced that they would be deprecating the Structured Data Testing Tool and replacing this resource with the Rich Results Testing Tool, which had just come out of beta.
-However, the Rich Results Testing Tool has some drawbacks in comparison to the Structured Data Testing Tool.
+However, the Rich Results Testing Tool has some drawbacks compared to the Structured Data Testing Tool.

 Schema Markup Validator Features

 The Schema Markup Validator is based on the Google Structured Data Testing Tool.
-The service, provided by Google for the Schema.Org community, can validate Schema.Org based structured data embedded in web pages, otherwise known as Schema Markup.
+The service, provided by Google for the Schema.Org community, can validate Schema.org based Structured Data embedded in web pages, otherwise known as Schema Markup.